Konos is education through God’s eyes.

-This means that we teach that God exists and has very practical effects upon this world.
-The word “KONOS” is the Greek word for “cone” representing a biblical worldview.
+This means that we teach that God exists and is the author of all knowledge.
+He is the starting point.
+The word “Konos” is the Greek word for “cone” representing a biblical worldview.
 The inverted cone symbolizes God at the top of all life, not just “religious” life.
 His influence is seen both in creation (natural and physical sciences, geography, mathematical principles) and in His design of humans (philosophy, history, art, music, literature, technology, and law).
-Therefore, to be well educated means to have a thorough knowledge of theology, the sciences and the humanities.
+Therefore, to be well educated means to have a thorough knowledge of theology, the sciences, and the humanities.

 - Another authority to hold your child accountable